Portuguese Duck Rice ❦ Arroz de Pato

 For the duck and stock:

 2. To the same pot, add bacon and let fry until crisp.
 Turn off heat and add duck back to pot with bay leaves, chouriço, carrot, garlic, rosemary sprigs, paprika, ground ginger, salt and tomato paste.
 Stir to combine.
-Turn heat to medium, when it starts to sizzle, add white wine.
+Turn heat to medium, when it starts to sizzle, add the wine and ruby port.

 4. Once cooked, strain through a sieve and reserve liquid.

-When duck is cool enough to handle, shred meat into a bowl and discard skin and bones.
-Also retrive chouriço chunks, cut up and add to shredded duck meat.
+When the duck is cool enough to handle, shred meat into a bowl and discard skin and bones.
+Also, retrieve chouriço chunks cut up and add to shredded duck meat.
 Set aside.

 To make the rice:

-1. In a large stock pot, heat olive oil on medium heat and add onion, celery and carrot.
-Sauté gently, while stirring, until onion is light golden brown.
+1. In a large stockpot, heat olive oil on medium heat and add onion, celery and carrot.
+Sauté gently, while stirring, until the onion is light golden brown.
 About 4 minutes.
 Add vinegar and stir.